 It’s also where the term fifth-wheel gets its name.
 Old carriages in the 1800s had an actual horizontal wheel, that allowed the front axle to pivot.
 The name’s use was continued with the modern day design for the pickup truck hitch.

 It’s a similar design to the type of hitch that a semi-truck uses.
 This means it’s a very safe and sturdy hitch.
 It is one that can be used for large and heavy loads.
 The trailer has a “king pin,” which locks into the U-shaped hitch allowing you to safely pull the trailer.
+For more information on hitches for RV’s, check out this page here, we have a variety of different products.

 Why Is a Fifth-Wheel a Good Idea?